Water Treatment

 For pale ales I’m going with:

-AMS (CRS) / Lactic acid: 24ml for 20 litres Malt Miller
+AMS (CRS) / Lactic acid: 24ml for 20 litres Malt Miller this is very wrong

-DWB: 10g for 20 litres in the mash Malt Miller
+DWB: 10g for 20 litres in the mash Malt Miller this is very wrong

 For Stouts lower on the AMS - (see Pauls spreadsheet.)